Sherlock Holmes is impossible to kill.

 Just ask Sir Arthur Conan Doyle, who tried to ax the detective way back in 1893.
 He sent the guy, along with nemesis Professor Moriarty, off the Reichenbach Falls, presuming they'd never return.
 But Holmes himself could've warned Doyle of hasty presumptions: The public wouldn't stand for their hero's demise, and Doyle was forced to resurrect the pipe-smoking sleuth.

-Doyle's now been dead for 80 years.
+Doyle's been dead for 80-some years.
 But his 19th-century creation?
 He's doing just fine, thanks very much—boasting more incarnations than Doctor Who.
 Indeed, with an acclaimed BBC show (Sherlock) and a pair of big-budget movies to his name just in the past few years, Sherlock Holmes is arguably as popular as ever.
 Now he's been given yet more new life on CBS' Elementary—a reimagining of the classic detective in 21st-century New York.

 In both substance and spirit, the early results are much less inscrutable than the clues Holmes so often has to face.
 Elementary's Holmes shucks the CGI-action vibe of Robert Downey Jr.'s ludicrously successful movies (Sherlock Holmes *and *Sherlock Holmes: A Game of Shadows), getting back to what the detective was always best known for: detecting.
 He's the original Mr. Monk, you might say, since nothing's too small to escape his notice—even a stray thread or an off-kilter picture frame.
 He's a mostly fitting heir to the original Holmes' legacy, embracing the character's tenacity, exasperating brilliance … and unfortunate flaws.